Skip to Content

 • Source asset selection

-• Topic inspection with collapsible accordions
+• Topic inspection with sample-count, depth, and decode settings

-• Spec editing
+• Raw JSON spec editing

-• Save to create a reusable config
+• Save as a reusable config

 Use saved config (/convert/use):